ArPimentel/ArPimentel/README.md

-My name is Thomas and today is Monday, 15 May, 16:37 CEST.
+My name is Arturo and today is Monday, 15 May, 16:47 CEST.